AdguardTeam/dnsproxy/README.md

       --https-userinfo=            If set, all DoH queries are required to have this basic authentication information.
   -g, --dnscrypt-config=           Path to a file with DNSCrypt configuration.
 You can generate one using https://github.com/ameshkov/dnscrypt
       --edns-addr=                 Send EDNS Client Address
       --upstream-mode=             Defines the upstreams logic mode, possible values: load_balance, parallel, fastest_addr (default: load_balance)
   -l, --listen=                    Listening addresses -p, --port=                      Listening ports.
 Zero value disables TCP and UDP listeners -s, --https-port=                Listening ports for DNS-over-HTTPS -t, --tls-port=                  Listening ports for DNS-over-TLS -q, --quic-port=                 Listening ports for DNS-over-QUIC -y, --dnscrypt-port=             Listening ports for DNSCrypt -u, --upstream=                  An upstream to be used (can be specified multiple times).
-You can also specify path to a file with the list of servers
+You can also specify path to a file with the
+                                   list of servers
   -b, --bootstrap=                 Bootstrap DNS for DoH and DoT, can be specified multiple times (default: use system-provided)
   -f, --fallback=                  Fallback resolvers to use when regular ones are unavailable, can be specified multiple times.
-You can also specify path to a file with the list of servers
+You can also
-      --private-rdns-upstream=     Private DNS upstreams to use for reverse DNS lookups of private addresses, can be specified multiple times
+                                   specify path to a file with the list of servers --private-rdns-upstream=     Private DNS upstreams to use for reverse DNS lookups of private addresses, can be specified multiple times
       --dns64-prefix=              Prefix used to handle DNS64.
 If not specified, dnsproxy uses the 'Well-Known Prefix' 64:ff9b::.
 Can be specified multiple times
-      --private-subnets=           Private subnets to use for reverse DNS lookups of private addresses --bogus-nxdomain=            Transform the responses containing at least a single IP that matches specified addresses and CIDRs into NXDOMAIN.
+      --private-subnets=           Private subnets to use for reverse DNS lookups of private addresses --bogus-nxdomain=            Transform the responses containing at least a single IP that matches specified addresses and CIDRs into
+                                   NXDOMAIN.
 Can be specified multiple times.
-      --timeout=                   Timeout for outbound DNS queries to remote upstream servers in a human-readable form (default: 10s)
+      --hosts-files=               List of paths to the hosts files relative to the root, can be specified multiple times --timeout=                   Timeout for outbound DNS queries to remote upstream servers in a human-readable form (default: 10s)
       --cache-min-ttl=             Minimum TTL value for DNS entries, in seconds.
 Capped at 3600.
 Artificially extending TTLs should only be done with careful consideration.
       --cache-max-ttl=             Maximum TTL value for DNS entries, in seconds.
       --cache-size=                Cache size (in bytes).
 Default: 64k -r, --ratelimit=                 Ratelimit (requests per second)